Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 - Test the pipeline

   Run this pipeline with the single 'Data Landing' activity.
-If everything is properly configured, you shall should be able to see the downloaded data in the lakehouse as shown below.
+If everything is properly configured, you should be able to see the downloaded data in the lakehouse as shown below.

   ![data_pipeline_09](./images/data_pipeline/data_pipeline_09.png)